rollno748/di-kafkameter/README.md

 Please rate a :star2: if you like it.

-Please open up :bug: - If you experienced something.
+Please open up a :beetle: - If you experienced something.